-While surfers have made this seaside village cool, and along the main drag, Bow Street, barefoot dudes in designer shades pad in and out of the hip café-bars or hang in the smattering of crafts and surf-wear shops, there's much more to Raglan.
+Surfers have made this seaside village cool, and along the main drag, Bow Street, barefoot dudes in designer shades pad in and out of the hip café-bars or hang in the smattering of craft and surf-wear shops; there is, however, much more to Raglan.
 The huge harbor, with its long Māori history, sandy beaches, and opportunities for kayaking, fishing, and relaxation, draws vacationers throughout the year.